ejboettcher/GemCity-ML-AI-modelsTrans/README.md

 Allen May is the main Gem City Tech leader.
 Go to guy for all things web related.

 Gem City Tech is a family of user groups bringing tech-focused content to the Dayton Ohio community.
-There calendar is filled with opportunities to learn and share information 'about all things tech'.
+Their calendar is filled with opportunities to learn and share information 'about all things tech'.

 Join us on our Discord server: https://discord.gg/nyDtEytbt6